MatthewSheely/osticket-prereqs/README.md

 - Step 6: Creating Help Topics

 <h2>Installation</h2>
 osTicket was installed using a Virtual Machine through(VM) Azure.
-This tutorial will not be covering the installation.
+This tutorial will not be covering installation.
 <p></p>
 <h2>Configuration Steps</h2>
 Step 1: Log Into osTicket